top of page

 Résultats de recherche

-41 résultats trouvés avec une recherche vide
+47 résultats trouvés avec une recherche vide

-Welcome to Highland State Recreation Area in Highland, Michigan!
-This moderate-level guided hike leads intrepid adventurers to the highest of Highlands' three towering moraines: Mount Kanzer, standing tall at an elevation of 1,160 feet.
+Set off on a winter wonderland adventure on a GUIDED SNOWSHOE TOUR!
+This moderate-level guided snowshoe tour leads intrepid adventurers to the highest of Highland's three towering moraines: Mount Kanzer, standing tall at an elevation of 1,160 feet.
 Starting at the southernmost trailhead of Highland - just north of Downtown Milford off of Weaver Road - the trail takes a southern approach to Mount Kanzer following the rolling "Milford Connector Trail."
 Once across Cooley Lake Road, the trail loops around Highland's southern marshlands until summiting Mount Kanzer just past the mid-way mark.
-Don't forget to stay on the lookout for abundant wildlife as you complete your summit push!
+Don't forget to stay on the lookout for abundant wildlife as you complete your summit push!.
+Snowshoes and poles are available for rent and will be fitted at the trailhead.
+Depending on departure time, we also strongly advise that snowshoe participants bring their own headlamp or rent one from Expedition Detroit for $5.
+Headlamps are reservable via our online checkout and payable at the trailhead.
+IN THE EVENT OF CANCELLATION BASED ON CONDITIONS, participants will have the option to (1) use booked session for a guided hike + receive credit towards another guided trip or (2) postpone reservation to another date.
+We will send you the form to make your selection.
 MORE ON THIS TRIP: Meeting Point: Milford Connector parking lot trailhead Trail Length: 3.8 miles Elevation Gain: 233 feet Trail Rating: Moderate Route Orientation: Loop Parking Specifics: Very limited parking at trailhead; free parking pull-off locations also located along Weaver Rd.
+CHECK OUT OUR #TRAILTUESDAY ARTICLE ON THIS TRAIL: https://www.expeditiondetroit.com/post/trailtuesday-highland-s-mt-kanzer-trail

-• Guided Hike: Maybury State Park
+• Guided Snowshoe Tour: Maybury State Park

-• Guided Hike: Proud Lake Expedition Loop
+• Guided Snowshoe Tour: Proud Lake

 • Guided Hike: Holly Wild Lakes Trail